semgrep/semgrep-docs/docs/semgrep-appsec-platform/email.md

 **Figure** Sample of an email sent from Semgrep with findings.

 :::note Number of emails
-On each scan that has at least one finding, you will receive **one email** from Semgrep with a summary of all of the findings from that scan.
+For each scan with at least one finding, you will receive **one email** from Semgrep with a summary of all of the findings from that scan.
 :::

 <Notifications />